Tamasjoo/seshat/README.md

 ## About

-We created this project with my friend David Sieberger to gain experience with new libraries.
+We created this project with my friend David Sieberger to try out new tech like Typescript and Bootsrap.
 My contributions are in frontend part of the application.

 ## What does the app do?